Techtonica/curriculum/projects/weather-app.md

 - Fetch

 ### Primary Goals
+This assignment will check for proficiency in: NodeJS, ExpressJS, and how connect your backend with the frontend.

 1. Connect to 3rd party API
 2. Parse JSON and display data using React
 3. Create dynamic API requests with user input
+4. Showing data from an API call
+5. Connecting data between Express and React
+6. Creating Express routes
+7. Creating React components and filling them with dynamic data
+8. Using callback functions to pass data from a child to parent component
-4. Learn how to use and modify code from a template
+9. Learn how to use and modify code from a template

-This assignment will check for proficiency in: NodeJS, ExpressJS, and how connect your backend with the frontend.

-(We will cover Database, API testing, and CRUD in future assessments.)

 ### Overview

 In this project, you will build a minimal Weather App connecting your backend and your frontend.

-Win #1
-The weather app should have all the basic functions including: city name, current weather icon, temperature, humidity, wind speed, etc.
+- The weather app should have all the basic functions including: city name, current weather icon, temperature, humidity, wind speed, etc.

-Win #2
-It should display the icon images for sunny/rainy/cloudy/snowy weather conditions.
+- It should display the icon images for sunny/rainy/cloudy/snowy weather conditions.

-Win #3
-It should have a responsive design.
+- It should have a responsive design.

 ### Context